 Training for your first half marathon?
-Running With Us share their top tips to help you get started and prepared for the big day!
+Our coaching team from Running With Us share their top tips to help you get started and prepared for the big day!

 Build a firm base

 Harder is not always better.
 Easy running builds your aerobic capacity and increases capillary density.
 Embrace the speed of chat (being able to run and hold a conversation) and aim to build up bigger blocks of continuous running with a planned run/walk strategy if needed.
 If you are running so fast that you can't hold a conversation you are running too hard to build up your base fitness.If needed, consider a planned walk and run strategy (for example, run five mins and then walk five mins, run 10 mins and walk three mins) reducing walking breaks as the weeks progress.
 When you're up to 30 mins continuous running or you have completed a 5k, look to start following a half marathon beginners plan 12 weeks from race day.

 Top tip: Focus your weekly long run towards a conversational pace.

 Work in time and effort and don't always fixate on distance and paces.
 Your body is not a machine and it is normal to feel stronger on some days than others.
 Therefore, don’t set yourself up to fail with mileage and pace targets that are unrealistic, especially if you're tired.
 Use your GPS as a guide and keep a casual eye on pace but make focusing on time and your effort the main priority.